Nomieze/.github/README.md

 # .github
-Nomiizee, An Indian software developement group.
+Nomieze, An Indian software and web developement company currently in the starting phase.